Academic-Laboratory-Group/STMSmartHome/docs/GUIVisualization/README.txt

 In this path are some pngs with GUI design.
 In GUI it is needed to have:
 - main menu,
-- lightning/ heating settings menu,
+- room settings menu,
 - room choose menu,
-- add new room menu (only name setting),
+- change string value menu,
+- change number value menu,
 - add new device menu (setting name, controlling signal type, unit type, limits (min and max value), pins where connected the device is)